 - Local Emergency Planning Committee

-- President elect of the Emergency Managers Association of Tennessee
+- President of the Emergency Managers Association of Tennessee

 - Members of the International Emergency Managers Association, Emergency Management Accreditation Program, and National Center for Sports Safety and Security.